WordPress/gutenberg/docs/reference-guides/filters/block-filters.md

 The `register_block_style` function receives the name of the block as the first argument and an array describing properties of the style as the second argument.

 The properties of the style array must include `name` and `label`:

 -   `name`: The identifier of the style used to compute a CSS class.
 -   `label`: A human-readable label for the style.

 Besides the two mandatory properties, the styles properties array should also include an `inline_style` or a `style_handle` property:

 -   `inline_style`: Contains inline CSS code that registers the CSS class required for the style.
 -   `style_handle`: Contains the handle to an already registered style that should be enqueued in places where block styles are needed.

+It is also possible to set the `is_default` property to `true` to mark one of the block style variations as the default one.

 The following code sample registers a style for the quote block named "Blue Quote", and provides an inline style that makes quote blocks with the "Blue Quote" style have blue color: